Lighting and Rendering

 Screenshot progress of your render.

-• open the script editor using the script editor button in the bottom right of the screen.
+To see your render happening in real time, open the Script Editor using the Script Editor button in the bottom right of the screen.

 [ADD IMAGE'S ALT TEXT]

-Screenshot script editor button.
+Screenshot Script Editor button.

 The Script Editor view.

-The image below illustrates how the script editor appears when opened.
+The image below illustrates how the Script Editor appears when opened.

 [ADD IMAGE'S ALT TEXT]